 In the third example, Hello is printed as a side effect, but is not the return value.
 The print command is a procedure, which conceptually returns nothing.
-But in fact procedures return a special void object, meant to be ignored; in particular, it does not clutter the history (but evaluates to 0 in a numeric context).
-The final example assigns to the variable f the function $x \mapsto x^2$, the alternative form $f = x-x^2$ achieving the same effect; the return value of a function definition is, unsurprisingly, a function object (of type t_CLOSURE).
+But in fact procedures return a special void object, meant to be ignored (but which evaluates to 0 in a numeric context, and stored as 0 in the history or results).
+The final example assigns to the variable f the function $x \mapsto x^2$ , the alternative form $\mathbf{f} = \mathbf{x} - \mathbf{x}^2$ achieving the same effect; the return value of a function definition is, unsurprisingly, a function object (of type t\CLOSURE).

 Several expressions are combined on a single line by separating them with semicolons (';').
 Such an expression sequence will be called a seq.
 A seq also has a value, which is the value of the last expression in the sequence.
 Under gp, the value of the seq, and only this last value, becomes an history entry.
 The values of the other expressions in the seq are discarded after the execution of the seq is complete, except of course if they were assigned into variables.
-In addition, the value of the seq is printed if the line does not end with a semicolon;
+In addition, the value of the seq is printed if the line does not end with a semicolon ;.

-^{} Not exactly, since not all their arguments need be evaluated.
+\ Not exactly, since not all their arguments need be evaluated.
 For instance it would be stupid to evaluate both branches of an if statement: since only one will apply, only this one is evaluated.

-2.2.2 The gp history of results
+2.2.2 The gp history of results.

 This is not to be confused with the history of your commands, maintained by readline.
 The gp history contains the results they produced, in sequence.
-More precisely, several inputs act through side effects and produce a void result, for instance a print statement or a for loop.
-The gp history consists exactly of the non-void results.

 The successive elements of the history array are called %1, %2, ...
 As a shortcut, the latest computed expression can also be called %, the previous one %', the one before that %'' and so on.
-The total number of history entries is %#.